tobor88/tobor88/README.md

 ### Hi there I'm Robert H. Osborne
-I'm a Systems Engineer for Vinebrook Technology and operate OsbornePro LLC.
+I'm a Senior Systems Engineer and DevOps Engineer for Vinebrook Technology and I operate OsbornePro LLC.
-I specialize in cyber security and I genuinely enjoy technology.
+I specialize in cyber security and automations, I genuinely enjoy technology.
 If you find any of my code useful don't forget to leave a star or <br>
 __FOLLOW ME!__ [![GitHub tobor88](https://img.shields.io/github/followers/tobor88?label=follow&style=social)](https://github.com/tobor88)
 <br>
 __CONTACT ME:__ <rosborne@osbornepro.com> <br>
 <br>
-I have a YouTube channel where I cover how to use some different technologies and secure protocols and such.
-If this is something that may benefit you I believe my videos go more in depth than the typical YouTuber and they may be just what you are looking for.
-Come check them out!
+I run a YouTube channel where I break down a variety of technologies and secure protocols.
+As an IT admin who has had to wear every hat for organizations, I aim to go beyond the surface‑level tutorials you’ll find elsewhere—offering in‑depth, practical guides that can help you implement robust, secure solutions.
+If you’re looking for detailed walkthroughs and real‑world tips, feel free to check out the videos.
+I’d love for you to join the community!
 <a href="https://www.youtube.com/c/OsborneProLLC?sub_confirmation=1)">
     <img alt="Subscribe OsbornePro TV" title="YouTube Channel" src="https://img.shields.io/youtube/channel/subscribers/UCSWdaQpT3W7UnugkWXsWEaA?style=social"/>
   </a>